React-Moon/todoList/README.md

 # Run the command to mongodb image on the docker
 $ docker-compose up

+# Run the command to install modules
+$ yarn install

 # Run the command to run nodejs
 $ yarn dev

 # Go into the repository
 $ cd todoList/frontend

+# Run the command to install modules
+$ yarn install

 # Run the command to run reactjs
 $ yarn start